 Large brains suggest intelligence but more reliable indicators must take account of brain to body ratios, as larger animals need larger nervous systems to control their muscles and organs.
 An adult horse has a brain of about 0.5kg compared to an adult human brain at 1.4kg.
 But the ratio of brain to spinal cord is 2.5 to 1 in a horse, about 50 to 1 in humans, giving a possible index for relative intelligence between species.
 The ratios in other species might form an interesting hierarchy of intelligence.
 Bottlenose dolphins are at 40:1.
 Cats are fairly clever at 5:1 and unsurprisingly our closest ancestors the apes more so at 8:1.

 The relative composition of human and animal brains is another possible measure.
-In humans the Cerebral Cortex – literally the “Gray Matter” – is associated with thought, problem solving, planning, emotion, speech and memory – those ‘higher functions’ of consciousness which make us human.
-Although we have a larger brain to spinal cord ratio than a Bottlenose dolphin, the Bottlenose has proportionately more Cerebral Cortex than we do.
-The dolphin body is so well suited to life in the oceans, unlike humans, significant parts of the dolphin brain are not required to shape and change its environment to ensure survival.
+In humans the cerebral cortex – the gray matter – is associated with thought, problem solving, planning, emotion, speech and memory – those ‘higher functions’ of consciousness which make us human.
+Although we have a larger brain to spinal cord ratio than a bottlenose dolphin, the bottlenose has proportionately more cerebral cortex than us.
+The dolphin form is so well suited to life in the oceans, unlike humans, significant parts of the dolphin brain are not required to shape and change its environment to ensure survival.

-Although I am not debating whether the Encephalization Quotient is correctly formulated, I think it’s worth noting that in developing and refining any such formula, there could be an implicit assumption humans are the most intelligent species, and therefore we assume we have the formula right if humans come out on top when we crunch the numbers!
+Although I am not debating whether the encephalization quotient is correctly formulated, I think it’s worth considering that in developing and refining any such formula there could be an implicit assumption humans are the most intelligent species – and therefore we assume we have the formula right if humans come out on top when we crunch the numbers!

 Mathematics and reason in the animal kingdom